 The Theta S has dual 180° cameras that take seamless spherical photos and videos.
 You can view the photos and videos in the Theta iOS or Android app or upload to the Ricoh website.
 You can also upload (after your Mac or Windows computer processes the video) to YouTube for 360° viewing in a Google Cardboard viewer.

-I use the Lanparte HHG-01 to stabilize my videos.
-I've got some amazing shots with my and this gimbal.
+I use a DJI Osmo 2 to stabilize my videos.
+I've got some amazing shots with this gimbal.
 It uses motors to stabilize my phone.
 My videos look so smooth—they look like they were filmed using a camera crane.
 Unfortunately, I cannot use a microphone with this gimbal because plugging in a mic will cause imbalance.

 I use the this background for some of my videos, photos, and webinars.
 The white side looks like a sheet draped behind me, but the black looks pretty classy.
 When opened, the tension stretches the fabric to make for a pretty smooth surface.
 I use this clip and stand kit to hold up my background.